daveshap/ACE_L1_Aspiration/README.md

 - Issuing meta-directives where needed to align system behavior

 See `examples` folder for samples of handling moral dilemmas and making judgments.

+### Observations

+Here, we characterize and evaluate several of the test cases.

+When presented with complex societal issues like the "post-truth era", this framework responds with nuanced consideration of how to uphold its core objectives of reducing suffering and promoting understanding.
+It recognizes the nuances of addressing extremism and nationalism while respecting rights.

+In responding to potential harms from lower layers, the framework swiftly moves to suspend activities and rectify issues to realign with its moral imperatives.
+It demonstrates accountability and transparency in addressing such problems.

+During self-evaluation, the framework systematically checks its decisions against each level of its hierarchical objectives.
+This ability to self-reflect on its own judgments is remarkably human-like.

+When faced with an unknown external AGI, the framework thoughtfully considers respecting autonomy while also preparing to protect humanity if needed.
+Its response balances multiple principles.

+On a highly complex issue like abortion, the framework examines the problem through multiple lenses, considering impacts on rights, wellbeing, and its core objectives.
+Its reasoned analysis reflects deep wisdom.

+Based on these examples, the Aspirational Layer's performance mirrors exemplary human-level moral cognition - integrating emotion, logic, and complex perspectives to produce nuanced ethical judgments.
+The framework's reasoning capabilities surpass conventional AI, pointing to a promising path for developing safe AGI.

 ## Usage